 Gibraltar Rock Facts

-- First of all, the term Gibraltar Rock serves as one of the alternate names for the world renowned formation known as the Rock of Gibraltar.
-However, by whatever name one calls it, this marvel of Nature holds a particularly impressive distinction.
-That’s because this massive outcropping remains one of the best known natural formations on the planet.
+- The term Gibraltar Rock serves as one of the alternate names for the world-renowned formation known as the Rock of Gibraltar.
+By whatever name one chooses to call it, however, this marvel of Nature holds a particularly impressive distinction.

-- In addition, this stunning example of the works of Nature also holds a special importance for another reason.
-That holds true due to the fact that a significant portion of the upper area of the feature also forms a special Nature Reserve.
-This beautiful small Reserve, along with the indigenous flora, fauna, and geology of the region remain enormous tourist favorites even today.
+- That holds true due to the fact that a significant portion of the upper area of the feature also forms a special Nature Reserve.
+This small Reserve, along with the indigenous flora, fauna, and geology of the region remain enormous tourist favorites even today.

 Related Articles